ika25/Emerging-Technology-Progect/README.md

 ## How to Execute
 Models are generated using the data sets derived with the sample data and trained models.

-Exeucte the web service with Python IDE Pycharm or conosle python command.
+Exeucte the web service with conosle python command.

 Webservice shold have started on port 5000.
 In webbrowser use the url http://localhost:5000/